exakat/php-dictionary/dictionary.rst

 Mixed
 -----

 A special type that represents any available type.
-It is equivalent to not explicitely setting the type, though it is now explictly done.
+It is equivalent to not explicitly setting the type, though it is now explicitly done.

 A ``mixed`` type may be also represented by a union of all possible types.